Normative Business Ethics Workshop Series of the Carol and Lawrence Zicklin Center for Business Ethics Research

-Please send the abstract to Lauretta Tomasco (firstname.lastname@example.org) by July 15, 2019.
-Individuals will be notified about whether their paper has been selected for presentation by August 15, 2019.
+Please send your abstract to Brian Berkey – [email protected] -- by August 1st, 2021.
+Individuals will be notified about whether their paper has been selected for presentation by August 15, 2021.

 Information for selected authors

-The Zicklin Center is pleased to offer travel funding for paper authors for the session at which their paper will be discussed.
+The Zicklin Center is pleased to offer travel funding for paper authors for the session at which their paper will be discussed, should that session be held in person.
 Reimbursement for travel expenses is subject to two conditions.
 By accepting the offer to workshop a paper, the paper author pledges that:

-- The paper author will send their draft paper to Lauretta Tomasco, email@example.com, no fewer than 14 days before their presentation date.
+2. The paper author will send their draft paper to the organizers no fewer than 14 days before their presentation date.

 For co-authored papers, we can ordinarily only provide travel funding for one of the authors, though other co-authors are welcome to attend.